Assignment of capacity credits

 - Individual reserve capacity requirement (IRCR) information

-Capacity credits are assigned to facilities following bilateral trade declarations and the reserve capacity auction (if one is required).
+Capacity Credits are assigned to Facilities following trade declarations and the Reserve Capacity auction (if one is required).

 Appendix 3 of the WEM Rules details the steps involved in assigning Capacity Credits.
-Part of the prioritisation process requires the status of a facility.
-For more information about assessing facility status, please see Appendix 1 of the Market Procedure: Bilateral Trades and the Reserve Capacity Auction.
+Part of the prioritisation process when assigning Capacity Credits is the Facility’s Reserve Capacity status.
+For more information about AEMO’s assessment of a Facility’s Reserve Capacity status, please see Appendix 1 of the Market Procedure: Bilateral Trades and the Reserve Capacity Auction.

 Government policy on capacity credits

-In 2006, the Minister for Energy issued a Ministerial Direction that limited Synergy's (then Verve Energy) Capacity Credits.
-This Direction still applies, and can be found below.
+In 2006, the Minister for Energy issued a Ministerial Direction that limited Synergy's (then Verve Energy) generation nameplate capacity.
+This direction was replaced in 2016, requiring Synergy to reduce its generation capacity (excluding renewable capacity) by 1 October 2018.
+The latest Ministerial Direction can be found below.